 5. Take Handshake for a spin.
 Use the landing page, top search bar, and filters to look for companies and jobs you’re interested in learning more about or applying to.
 Remember, you can always save your searches in Handshake so finding relevant employers and jobs will be easy.

 There are many ways to refine your job search.
-Here is the way to find co-op jobs for your major and specific semesters.
+Here is the best way to find co-op jobs/internships for your major, that start a specific semester.

 Start by clicking on Jobs and Internships then refine your search on the right-hand navigation bar:

 Under Label – select View All then select the correct term